fwilliams/numpyeigen/README.md

 #include <tuple>
 #include <string>

-npe_function("foo")                  // create a function foo exposed to python
+npe_function(foo)                  // create a function named foo exposed to python

 // The arguments to foo are as follows:
 // Each of these are transparently converted to appropriate Eigen::Map types